narayank97/LearningFlask/README.md

   - How to use gravatar and makes calls to recieve images
   - How to create dynamic URLs specific to users
   - How to use sub templates to stitch html pages together

+### Chapter 7 Error Handling :
+In this chapter I learned:
+  - How to customize error pages
+  - How to enter debugger mode
+  - How to use super to inherit from parent classes